Lichenostomus melanops cassidix

 What are the breeding habits of the Helmeted Honeyeater?

-The breeding season can run from early August through to early March.
+The breeding season can run from early August through to early March, with pairs starting to form, or re-form, in the months preceding August.
 Birds are sexually mature at one year of age but most do not breed until they are two years or older.

 Helmeted Honeyeaters construct a suspended cup shaped nest, often located in prickly shrubs.
 Nests are made of strips of bark, grasses, dried leaves and are bound loosely with cobwebs.
 Spider egg sacs are used for decoration.
 Nests can range from as low as 1 metre from the ground to as high as 4-8 metres in dense shrubs.
 Occasionally, nests are over 20 meters high in eucalypts.